MarioC-12/nvimconfig/README.md

 For that, simply execute `chmod +x install.sh`.

 The first time you open `nvim` there will probably be a lot of errors.
-Do not worry, skip them and Packer will install the plugins so the next time all the errors will be gone.
+Do not worry, skip them and Lazy will install the plugins so the next time all the errors will be gone.

 ### Recommended dependencies